surifirstpin/biplus_documentation/Docs_1/reports.md

 ## Local Sorting

-**10.** Sorting can also be applied after data is retrieved in data section, you can simply click on the desired field header to enable sorting.
+**10.** Sorting can also be applied after data is retrieved in data section, you can simply click on desired field header to enable sorting.

 For  **Dimensions**